Tom Lantos: Foreign affairs issues

 Lantos served as the chairman of the United States House Committee on Foreign Affairs.
 Through its more than 20 years of work, the Congressional Human Rights Caucus—of which Lantos was co-chair with Representative Frank Wolf—covered a wide range of human rights issues.
 They included speaking for Christians in Saudi Arabia and Sudan to practice their faith, helping Tibetans to retain their culture and religion in Tibet, and advocating for other minorities worldwide.

 Among his other efforts was a demand that Japan apologize for sex slavery during World War II.
 He declared Turkey's mass killings of Armenians during World War I to be genocide.
 In more recent times, he supported democracy in Burma and pressed for sanctions on Iran for supporting terrorism.
-In 2004, he sponsored a bill to stop the spread of anti-semitism.
+In 2004, he sponsored a bill to stop the spread of antisemitism.

 On other aspects of American foreign policy, Lantos spoke out against waste, fraud and abuse in the multi-billion dollar U.S. reconstruction program in Iraq, and warned that the U.S. could lose Afghanistan to the Taliban if the Bush administration failed to take decisive action to halt the current decline in political stability there.
 Lantos was against U.S. military aid to Egypt as the Egyptian military had failed to stop the flow of money and weapons across the Egyptian border to Hamas in Gaza, and Egypt had not contributed troops to the peacekeeping efforts in Afghanistan and elsewhere.